Last Updated on October 12, 2022

-Mount Airy Blooms kicks off a busy month for summer flower celebrations.
+Mount Airy Blooms is a biennial summer flower celebration in one of our favorite small towns.
 Tickets can be purchased at the Mount Airy Visitors Center, with an additional fee for a prepaid box lunch.

-NC Blueberry Festival, Burgaw (June 14-15)
+NC Blueberry Festival, Burgaw (June 17-18)

 If you’re looking for something sweet this summer, head to Burgaw’s volunteer-led NC Blueberry Festival for the “finest shade of blue.”
 Thousands will come to this Pender County town for family entertainment, a street fair, barbecue cook-off, and of course, blueberries!